 100% Lucha was created to fill the void after the cancellation of Titanes en el Ring.

 Ghost Hunters inspired a wave (different from the wave of paranormal slasher horror movies) about paranormal investigations.
 Even the History channel got into the act.

 The raging success that was High School Musical was followed by a slew of easily-marketable Disney Channel movies—often featuring the channel's newest stars (Ashley Tisdale, Corbin Bleu, the Jonas Brothers etc).
 Meanwhile, Nickelodeon tried to get into the act with Spectacular!, a musical movie about a choir (who, for a change, performed "Eye of the Tiger") who failed because their leader insisted on doing the same old routines.
-The decision to cast Tammin Sursok (a soapie star best known in Australia) may not have been the greatest idea...
+The decision to cast Tammin Sursok (a soapie star best known in Australia - and to fans of The Young and the Restless, plus this was before Pretty Little Liars) may not have been the greatest idea...

 Also MTV made the musical The American Mall.
 The less said about it the better.

 You can also follow a very straight line connecting American Idol (specifically, when after a few seasons it became largely beholden to the voting whims of tween girls) to High School Musical to Glee.

 The success of Dirty Jobs and Deadliest Catch on Discovery Channel spawned a host of interesting/dangerous jobs Reality TV shows like Ice Road Truckers (History Channel), two about extreme loggers, one about lobstermen (although that might be the originator since a special about lobstermen was essentially a test run for Catch) and Swords, which is about sword fishermen.